gtwilkins/LeanBWT/README.md

 # LeanBWT

 ## Overview
-LeanBWT is an application for the assembly memory-efficient Burrows-Wheeler Transform and FM-index construction.
+LeanBWT is an application for memory-efficient Burrows-Wheeler Transform and FM-index construction.

 ## Limitations
 LeanBWT is designed for use with short read sequence data, namely those produced by Illumina